JorgeCastilloPrz/AndroidKodeinSample/course/2/Script.md

 `List<String>` and `List<Int>`.
 So this will be very handy if you're using generic types on your app.

-But being immune to type erasure has a cost.
-We don't want to get in too deep details, but it relies on some Kodein machinery to wire up types that is known to be a bit slow.
+Being immune to type erasure has a cost.
+We don't want to get into too deep details, but it relies on some Kodein machinery to wire up types that is known to be a bit slow.
 In my opinion you shouldn't worry too much about this fact unless your dependency graph is really complex, not like the average android apps out there.
-I'm talking about other usages of Kotlin like very complex computation related backends and things like that.

-If at some point you find any performance problems, it will probably be related to not using Kodein properly, since there are many ways to improve it.
-But still, you must know that theres a Kodein jvm erased version which is more performant, but does suffer from type erasure.
-That means you will most likely get into some complications and tricky workarounds to make it work.
+If still you find performance problems, it will probably be related to not using Kodein properly, and that's the rationale of this course.
+But still, you must know that there is a Kodein jvm erased version which is more performant, but does suffer from type erasure.
+That means you will get into trouble and will need some tricky workarounds on your code to make it work.

-Apart from the jvm artifact, since we're doing Android we will need to add the Kodein Android artifact.
+Apart from the jvm artifact, since we're doing Android we will need to add the Kodein Android artifact, and we'll be good to go.